 - Ask what’s included.
-You’ll need to understand what’s included and excluded in your policy and whether this can change.
+Understand what is included and excluded in your policy and if it can change.
 For example, if a noncovered part damages a covered part, the service contract provider may deny coverage.

 Once you sign for the policy, get written confirmation that the dealer sent payment to the appropriate administrator.
 As you use the car, keep car repair and maintenance records and receipts.
-The service contract typically won’t cover preexisting conditions, and records can help show that you’ve provided preventive care.
+The service contract typically won’t cover preexisting conditions, and mechanic records can help show that you have provided preventive care.